Cryza/oni-fontkit/README.md

 If you did not come here as an Oni contributor, the [original repo](https://github.com/foliojs/fontkit) is probably what you're looking for.

-> The following paragraphs need to be updated once the first adapted version is published

-Fontkit is an advanced font engine for Node and the browser, used by [PDFKit](https://github.com/devongovett/pdfkit).
-It supports many font formats, advanced glyph substitution and layout features, glyph path extraction, color emoji glyphs, font subsetting, and more.
+The most notable adaptations are:
+- No more layout-related logic since it involves heavy logic and bundle size additions which are not required in Oni
+- No more `Glyph.render` method since the implementation was considered a security risk in the context of our electron application
+- Added Typescript definitions
+- Additional return values and a new method `Font.applySubstitutionFeatures` for applying context-based substitutions and then extracting the metadata

 ## Features

 * Suports TrueType (.ttf), OpenType (.otf), WOFF, WOFF2, TrueType Collection (.ttc), and Datafork TrueType (.dfont) font files
 * Supports mapping characters to glyphs, including support for ligatures and other advanced substitutions (see below)
-* Supports reading glyph metrics and laying out glyphs, including support for kerning and other advanced layout features (see below)
+* ~~Supports reading glyph metrics and laying out glyphs, including support for kerning and other advanced layout features (see below)~~
-* Advanced OpenType features including glyph substitution (GSUB) and positioning (GPOS)
+* Advanced OpenType features including glyph substitution (GSUB) ~~and positioning (GPOS)~~
 * Apple Advanced Typography (AAT) glyph substitution features (morx table)
-* Support for getting glyph vector paths and converting them to SVG paths, or rendering them to a graphics context
+* Support for getting glyph vector paths and converting them to SVG paths, ~~or rendering them to a graphics context~~
 * Supports TrueType (glyf) and PostScript (CFF) outlines
 * Support for color glyphs (e.g. emoji), including Apple’s SBIX table, and Microsoft’s COLR table
 * Support for AAT variation glyphs, allowing for nearly infinite design control over weight, width, and other axes.